top of page

 • Natural Play Therapy Practitioner

-• Mindfulness Practitioner
+• Mindful Schools Practitioner

 • Volunteer at Wings of Hope Ranch, Horse Therapy Program